iam-anandroushan/iam-anandroushan/README.md

 - 👋 Hi, I’m @iam-anandroushan
 - 👀 I’m interested in Devops
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on any cloud technologies
+- 💞️ I’m looking to collaborate on any cloud related technologies
 - 📫 You can reach me on my email id anandroushan18@gmail.com

 <!---